SharedWork employee/participant questions

 Of course!
 Call SharedWork 800-752-2500, option 1 to get immediate help.

-Where do I find the questions I will be asked when claiming online or by phone?
+Where do I find the questions I will be asked when submitting my weekly claim online or by phone?

-Based on how you submit your claim you may have different questions to answer each week.
+Based on how you submit your weekly claim you may have different questions to answer each week.
+For more information about submitting your weekly claim, refer to your SharedWork Employee Guide.

 Can I get another part-time job while I’m working reduced hours with my SharedWork employer?